 Minimizing electromagnetic radiation.
 Limit this cause of low-grade, chronic inflammation in and around your home.

 Using a safe, non-toxic flea control program.
 Most flea products are pesticides that can contribute to the toxic overload of the body and inhibit natural cleansing processes.
+See our article on keeping your pet pest-free.

 Minimizing stress.
 It’s been abundantly proven that stress suppresses the immune system.
+Two great ways to do this are exercise and flower essences.

 Providing adequate exercise.
 Regular physical activity is a natural immune booster and stress reducer.
+Interactive play is a wonderful way to enhance your bond with your cat and have fun at the same time.

 While we may not be able to do much about air pollution or background radiation, let’s look at the factors we can control in more detail.